 I got to shake the hand of a man many consider a dictator at best and a war criminal at worst.

 In 1976 the historian and activist Walter Rodney spoke at Howard University on the then-unfolding civil

 Historian Carina Ray's research on interracial sexual relationships during colonialism in Ghana opens up an unprecedented view into colonial race relations in the Gold Coast.

-The fearlessness with which South African students confront their society's contradictions, facing head-on violence reminiscent of a bygone era, is sparking the idea that much more than fees may fall.
+The fearlessness with which South African students confront their society's contradictions, is sparking the idea that much more than fees may fall.

 June 16 is a national holiday in South Africa – Youth Day, commemorating the June 16,